 The shares are being offered on an all or none basis.
 The offering will commence on the date of this prospectus.
-All investor funds received from the date of this prospectus to the closing date of this offering, which shall take place three business days following the date of this prospectus, will be deposited into an escrow account until closing.
+All investor funds received from the date of this prospectus to the closing date of this offering, which shall take place on April 17, 2015, will be deposited into an escrow account until closing.
 The closing date is also the termination date of this offering.
 If, on the closing date, investor funds are not received for the full amount of shares to be sold in this offering, the offering will terminate and any funds received will be returned promptly.